Master of Legal Studies (MLS) Programs in North Carolina

 Legal Employers in North Carolina

-MLS graduates can look for careers at North Carolina’s largest law firms, like Womble Bond Dickinson, Moore & Van Allen, and McGuireWoods.
-These firms usually have many non-lawyer roles supporting functions of the firm.
+MLS graduates can look for careers at large law firms with a strong North Carolina presence, such as Womble Bond Dickinson, Moore & Van Allen, and McGuireWoods.
+These firms typically have many non-lawyer roles supporting the firm’s operations.
 Small and mid-sized law firms also need skilled paralegals and other support staff.

 They can apply for positions within the court system.
-There are nine departments of the North Carolina Judicial Branch that need a variety of non-lawyer staff members to function, including clerks, legal assistants, administrators, service coordinators and court reporters.
+North Carolina’s court system is a unified statewide system with three divisions: the Appellate, Superior Court, and District Court divisions, supported by the North Carolina Administrative Office of the Courts (NCAOC).
+The Judicial Branch hires for many non-lawyer roles (for example, clerks, legal assistants, and administrative and program staff) and posts openings on its Careers page.
 Job hunters also can look for positions in other North Carolina governmental departments—knowledge of the law is helpful in more places than the courts.

-Another option is to look for positions in large corporations and banks.
+Another option is to seek positions at large corporations and banks.
 An MLS degree enables professionals to learn the law and navigate legal systems, like financial regulations.
-Most of these institutions may need skilled compliance officers and human resources professionals.
+In large corporations and financial institutions, an MLS can be useful for roles tied to compliance, risk management, contracts, privacy, and HR policy, where day-to-day work intersects with regulations and internal governance.

-Information on this page was retrieved in February 2021.
+Information on this page was retrieved and last updated in January 2026.